gouliev/comp30830/README.md

 ### Set Up
 Edit the global variables at the top of the DatabaseAccessor file as required.
 To set the password create an environment variable and populate it with the correct password `export PASSWORD=<password>`.
-If you are using PyCharm set the environment variable by selecting `Edit Confirations` in the top bar, selecting `environment variables` and adding a new variable `PASSWORD=<password>`.
+If you are using PyCharm set the environment variable by selecting `Edit Configurations` in the top bar, selecting `environment variables` and adding a new variable `PASSWORD=<password>`.

 ### Create + Populate Static Database